Mohammed-Ryiad-Eiadeh/GeniGraph_Implementation_Project/README.md

 Note: all of these datasets are stored in the project directory and is called dynamically so no need to set up their paths.

-# Construct Your Own DataSet
+# Construct Your Own Dataset or Database

 Now, if you want to apply these approaches to your own datasets (I consider any object that holds retrievable and processable data as a database, including text files), you need to mimic our data format by following these instructions:
 1) First line in your data should be something like *"|V| <--# of nodes, |E| edges"* or *"|V| <--# of nodes"* or *"|V|"*. *|V|* stands for the number of nodes, and *|E|* stands for the number of edges or connections.
 2) From second line till the end, your data should be like $v_{i1}$ $v_{i2}$ (must be separated by one space) which means $v_{i1}$ has an edge to $v_{i2}$ such that *"10 25"* which means that node with $id = 10$ is connected to the node with $id = 25$.
 Here the initial investment is 1 by default.